RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 fuel-core run --db-type in-memory --debug
 ```

-Once the node is up and running, make sure we are in the `contracts/TokenTrack`, we can deploy our contract using the following command:
+Once the node is up and running, make sure we are in the `contracts/TokenTrack` directory, we can deploy our contract using the following command:

 ```bash
 forc deploy --unsigned --node-url 127.0.0.1:4000/graphql